Eastern Christianity

-Historically, Eastern Christianity was centered in the Middle East and surrounding areas, where Christianity originated.
-However, after the Muslim conquest of the Levant in the 7th century, the term Eastern Church increasingly came to be used for the Greek Church centered in Constantinople, in contrast with the (Western) Latin Church, centered on Rome, which uses the Latin liturgical rites.
+Historically, Eastern Christianity could also referred to churches in Persian Empire that lay further east of the Roman Empire and could also referred to non-Greek churches within Eastern Roman Empire.
+However, with the advent of early Muslim conquests in the 7th century onwards, the term Eastern Church increasingly came to be identified with the Greek rite half of the Chalcedonian Christianity that would later centered in Constantinople following mutual separation with Western half from eleventh century onwards.
+This term is contrasted with the (Western) Latin Church, centered on Rome, which uses the Latin liturgical rites.
 The terms "Eastern" and "Western" in this regard originated with geographical divisions in Christianity mirroring the cultural divide between the Hellenistic East and the Latin West, and the political divide of 395 AD between the Western and Eastern Roman Empires.
 Since the Protestant Reformation of the 16th century, the term "Eastern Christianity" may be used in contrast with "Western Christianity", which contains not only the Latin Church but also forms of Protestantism and Independent Catholicism.
-Some Eastern churches have more in common historically and theologically with Western Christianity than with one another.
+Eastern Catholic churches on the other hand, have more in common historically and theologically with Western Christianity than with other Eastern Christians.

-Because the largest church in the East is the body currently known as the Eastern Orthodox Church, the term "Orthodox" is often used in a similar fashion to "Eastern", to refer to specific historical Christian communions.
-However, strictly speaking, most Christian denominations, whether Eastern or Western, regard themselves as "orthodox" (meaning "following correct beliefs") as well as "catholic" (meaning "universal"), and as sharing in the Four Marks of the Church listed in the Nicene-Constantinopolitan Creed (381 AD): "One, Holy, Catholic and Apostolic" (μία, ἁγία, καθολικὴ καὶ ἀποστολικὴ ἐκκλησία).
+Because the largest church in the Eastern Christianity is the Eastern Orthodox Church, the term "Orthodox" is also often used in an interchangeable manner with "Eastern Christianity", despite existence of other distinct Eastern Christian communions or traditions, which includes Oriental Orthodox, True Orthodoxy, and Old Believers.
+However, all Christian denominations including the ones who don't label themselves "Orthodox", whether Eastern or Western, regard themselves as orthodox in the literal sense, meaning "following correct beliefs".
+Likewise, all Christian denominations considered themselves to be "catholic" (meaning "universal"), and as sharing in the Four Marks of the Church listed in the Nicene-Constantinopolitan Creed (381 AD): "One, Holy, Catholic and Apostolic" (μία, ἁγία, καθολικὴ καὶ ἀποστολικὴ ἐκκλησία).
 (Note: This ecumenical creed is today recited in the liturgy of the Catholic Church (both Latin and Eastern Rites), the Eastern Orthodox Church, the Oriental Orthodox Churches, the Church of the East, the Moravian Church, the Lutheran Churches, the Methodist Churches, the Anglican Communion, the Reformed Churches, and other Christian denominations.)